strepkov/demonstrator/paper/draft.md

 7. After the execution, the current trajectory is compared with the sample solution and the student is notified whether he passed the test or not.

 ### Solution for Example 1 (Parking Scenario)

+> also add some textual EmbeddedMontiArc models of the solution and describe the solution

 There is an interface for the simulator which is given.
 It has 8 sensors to measure distances to objects, velocity,  steering angle, acceleration, a position of the car and execution time.
 Now we have to invent other modules and connect it in the way to solve our task.
 In this particular example, we use three components which are responsible for different actions during the parking process.
 1. A module which controls the velocity of the car depends on the current action(e.g. parking, searching a parking place).